-How to Safely Mount Grinding Wheels Used In Sets
+How to Safely Mount Grinding Wheels

-We have been asked, “In applications with multiple wheels mounted on a single spindle without spacers, can we mix and match grinding wheels from different sets, different abrasive manufactures, different batches, etc.?”
+Question: In applications with multiple wheels mounted on a single spindle without spacers, can we mix and match grinding wheels from different sets, different abrasive manufactures, different batches, etc.?

 Combining several grinding wheels and mounting them onto a single arbor when they are not designed and manufactured to be used as a “multiple wheel set” is dangerous for several reasons.
-The cross bending stresses applied to wheels with uneven sides, and wheels with sides not perpendicular to the wheels' hole can break even the strongest wheel.
+The cross bending stresses applied to wheels with uneven sides and wheels with sides not perpendicular to the wheels' hole can break even the strongest wheel.
 Slippage problems, irregular faces, and balance problems may also occur.
-As ANSI B7.1-2000, page 80 states, “When mounting wheels which have not been cemented together, or ones which do not utilize separate spacers, care must be exercised to use wheels specifically manufactured for that purpose.”
+As ANSI B7.1 states, “When mounting wheels which have not been cemented together, or ones which do not utilize separate spacers, care must be exercised to use wheels specifically manufactured for that purpose.”

-Another good question has been, “What are the requirements for applications with multiple wheels mounted between spacers on a single spindle?”
+Question: What are the requirements for applications with multiple wheels mounted between spacers on a single spindle?

-Sometimes we receive questions like, “We have several thin cut-off wheels and would like to mount them onto a single spindle to create a thicker Type 1 wheel.
-Is that safe?”
+Question: We have several thin cut-off wheels and would like to mount them onto a single spindle to create a thicker Type 1 wheel.
+Is that safe?

-Improper wheel mounting can cause wheel breakage, personal injury and even death.
+Improper wheel mounting can cause wheel breakage, personal injury, and even death.